-27.2 Mesh
+4.2 Mesh

-Algorithm 27.6 Greedy on Mesh

-A mesh (a.k.a. grid, matrix) is a two-dimensional array with m columns and m rows ( $n = m^2$ ).
+Algorithm 4.6 (Greedy on Mesh) A mesh (a.k.a. grid, matrix) is a two-dimensional array with m columns and m rows ( $n=m^2$ ).
 Packets are routed to their correct column (on the row in greedy array style), and then to their correct row.
 The farthest packet will be given priority.

-Theorem 27.7 (Analysis).
-In one-to-one routing, the greedy algorithm terminates in 2m - 2 steps.
+Theorem 4.7 (Analysis) The greedy algorithm terminates in 2m-2 steps.

 Proof.
 First note that packets in the first phase of the algorithm do not interfere with packets in the second phase of the algorithm.
-With Theorem 27.5 each packet arrives at its correct column in m - 1 steps.
+With Theorem 4.5 each packet arrives at its correct column in m-1 steps.
 (Some packets may arrive at their turning node earlier, and already start the second phase; we will not need this in the analysis.)
 We need the following Lemma for the second phase of the algorithm.

-Lemma 27.8 (Many-to-One on Array, Lemma 1.5 in Leighton Section 1.7).
-We are given an array with n nodes.
+Lemma 4.8 (Many-to-One on Array, Lemma 1.5 in Leighton Section 1.7) We are given an array with n nodes.
 Each node is a destination for at most one packet (but may be the source of many).
-If edge contention is resolved by farthest-to-go (FTG), the algorithm terminates in n - 1 steps.
+If edge contention is resolved by farthest-to-go (FTG), the algorithm terminates in n-1 steps.

-Leighton Section 1.7 Lemma 1.5.
-Leftward moving packets and rightward moving packets never interfere; so we can restrict ourselves to rightward moving packets.
+Proof.
+[Leighton Section 1.7 Lemma 1.5] Leftward moving packets and rightward moving packets never interfere; so we can restrict ourselves to rightward moving packets.
 We name the packets with their destination node.
 Since the queuing strategy is FTG, packet i can only be stopped by packets j > i.
 Note that a packet i may be contending with the same packet j several times.
 However, packet i will either find its destination "among" the higher packets, or directly after the last of the higher packets.
-More formally, after k steps, packet $i, j + 1, \ldots, n$ do not need links $1, \ldots, l$ anymore, with k = n - j + l.
+More formally, after k steps, packets $j, j+1, \ldots, n$ do not need links $1, \ldots, l$ anymore, with k=n-j+l.
 Proof by induction: Packet n has the highest priority: After k steps it has escaped the first k links.
-Packet n - 1 can therefore use link l in step l + 1, and so on.
-Packet i not needing link i in step k = n means that packet i has arrived at its destination node i in step n - 1 or earlier.
+Packet n-1 can therefore use link k in step k-1, and so on.
+Packet k not needing link k in step k-1 means that packet k has arrived at its destination node k in step k-1 or earlier.

-Lemma 27.8 completes the proof.
+Lemma 4.8 completes the proof.